-- Plant level: controlling the frequencies, consequences, and risk significance of the LBEs - Functional level: controlling the reliabilities and capabilities of safety functions across multiple LBEs - SSC level: controlling the reliabilities and capabilities of individual SSCs (or humans) in the performance of safety function incorporation directly in the SAR.
-Therefore, it is expected the SSC-level reliability and capability targets will instead be maintained in plant records as IBR material.
+- Plant level: numerical targets for controlling the frequencies, consequences, and risk significance of the LBEs - Functional level: numerical targets for controlling the reliabilities and capabilities of safety functions across multiple LBEs - SSC level: numerical targets for controlling the reliabilities and capabilities of individual SSCs (or humans) in the performance of safety function information directly in Section 6.2, but due to the large quantity of information, it is expected the SSClevel reliability and capability targets will more often be maintained by plant programs in plant records that are IBR.
 In those records, each SSC should specify the reliability and capability targets as well as the LBE(s) that the SSC prevents or mitigates.